maratbyte/epic-to-do-app/README.md

 # epic-to-do-app
-The most epic To-Do app ever created throughout history of mankind.
+The most epic To-Do app ever created throughout the history of mankind.